Risk and optimal policies in bandit experiments: General parametric models

 \subsection{Heuristics}

-We now provide informal arguments illustrating how the posterior density of $h$ given all information until time $t$ can be approximately characterized using just two state variables: the number of times the arm has been pulled $q(t):=n^{-1}\sum_{j=1}^{\left\lfloor nt\right\rfloor }\mathbb{I}(A_{j}=1)$, and the score process $x(t):=x_{nq(t)}$.
-This suggests that these variables are asymptotically sufficient.
+Our key assertion is that the posterior density of $h$ at time $t$ can be approximately characterized using just 2 state variables: the number of times the arm has been pulled, $q(t):=n^{-1}\sum_{j=1}^{\left\lfloor nt\right\rfloor }\mathbb{I}(A_{j}=1)$, and the score process over $t$, $x(t):=x_{nq(t)}$.
+We now provide some intuition behind this.
+The ideas introduced here are applicable more broadly to any sequential experiment.